-4. The corner and side poles are now ready to be erected.
-Starting with a corner pole, insert the pole pin through the metal "O" ring and the brass grommet (Very Important: make sure the pin goes through both the "O" ring and brass grommet; if done improperly this may cause damage to the tent top).
+4. The corner poles are now ready to be erected.
+Insert the pole pin through the metal "O" ring and the brass grommet (Very Important: make sure the pin goes through both the 'O' ring and grommet; if done improperly this may cause damage to the tent top).
 Set the corner pole vertically straight and tighten the ratchets to keep the poles erect.
-Do not over tension the ratchet assemblies.
-Work out from the finished corner repeating this step for all corner and side poles.
+Repeat at all 4 corners.